 A loft conversion can be a lot of work, but it can also pay off.
 The HomeOwners Alliance estimates it can add up to 20% of value to a property.1

-If you would like to use a personal loan to fund your loft conversion, it’s worth also looking at your options and the potential cost.
-Use a loan calculator to get an estimate of what your repayments would be based upon the amount you want to borrow and how long you’d like to borrow for.
+Ideally you’d be able to save up the amount you need so that you don’t need to borrow.
+But if that’s not realistic, you could look at using a personal loan.
+You can use a loan calculator to get an estimate of what your repayments would be based upon the amount you want to borrow and how long you’d like to borrow for.

 Disclaimer: please remember...